This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-If the suspension is killing you and you can’t wait six weeks to find out how many puppies your Chihuahua will have, you can opt to do an ultrasound from 25 to 35 day of the pregnancy.
-While x-ray is a more accurate way of predicting the size of the litter, your vet can detect fetal heartbeat with an ultrasound.
+If the suspension is killing you and you can’t wait six weeks to find out how many puppies your Chihuahua will have, you can opt to do an ultrasound from 25 to 35 days of the pregnancy.
+While an X-ray is a more accurate way of predicting the size of the litter, your vet can detect fetal heartbeat with an ultrasound.

 This method can give you a good idea of what to expect when it comes to the actual size of the litter and the number of puppies in it.
 However, with an ultrasound it’s always possible to miss a puppy or two, so don’t hold the results at face value.

 At this time, an x-ray is the best and fastest way to learn for sure how many puppies your Chihuahua will have.
 When it comes to pregnancy in Chihuahuas, most vets recommend doing the x-ray since knowing the litter size can significantly minimize the risks associated with pregnancy.